Trip created by Louise Kavanagh

 Distance 4 miles/7km, approx 3hrs.

 Glenveagh National Park is a hauntingly beautiful wilderness of rugged mountains, pristine lakes, tumbling waterfalls and enchanted native oak woodland.
 Wander along the quiet shores of the lake to the mystical Glenveagh Castle, idyllically set amongst the mountains.
-Here we get the opportunity to explore the carefully-maintained gardens admist the wild Glenveagh hills before continuing our walk beyond the castle walls, passing abandoned settlements on a winding path through the Derryveagh Mountains.
-(B,L)
+Here we get the opportunity to explore the carefully-maintained gardens amidst the wild Glenveagh hills before continuing our walk beyond the castle walls, passing abandoned settlements on a winding path through the Derryveagh Mountains.
+(B,L,D)

 Distance: 5 miles/8km, approx. 4hrs